 Macroeconomics is the study of how the whole economy behaves.
 This includes regional, national, and global markets.
-Much of what you will study in Macroeconomics is the theory of economics and the effects of economic decisions made in these markets.
+Much of what students will study in AP Macroeconomics is the theory of economics and the effects of economic decisions made in these markets.

-There are no prerequisites for this course and as a result this course will begin with an introduction to economic basics.
+There are no prerequisites for this course, and as a result this course will begin with an introduction to economic basics.
 The economic systems that are the foundation to understanding national, regional, and global economies are also covered.
-Macroeconomic theories are introduced next followed by the application of money creation and economic growth.
+Macroeconomic theories are introduced next, followed by the application of money creation and economic growth.
 The importance of fiscal and monetary policy on national economies is evaluated and theories and formulas are applied to macroeconomic issues.
-Lastly, the course covers the foreign exchange and trade markets.
+Finally, the course covers the foreign exchange and trade markets.

-Students will engage in group discussion, practice application of the material, as well as both formative and summative assessments.
+Students will engage in group discussions, practice application of the material, and formative and summative assessments.

-This course will prepare you to successfully complete the AP Macroeconomics exam offered in May of each year.
+This course will prepare students to successfully complete the AP Macroeconomics Exam offered in May of each year.
 Students should be aware that this is a half-credit course.
 Most students take it along with AP Microeconomics to earn a full credit in the subject.
 Note: this course does not satisfy the Economics and Personal Finance graduation requirement.

-- Students may take one or both AP Macroeconomics and Microeconomics.
+- Students may take either or both AP Macroeconomics and AP Microeconomics.
 There is not a suggested or required sequence.

 Course Texts and Materials